 The Compensation Committee periodically reviews all aspects of executive compensation and determines if existing plans are effective in meeting the objectives described above.
 Such reviews are typically conducted at the first meeting of each fiscal year.
 From time to time, the Compensation Committee may make modifications to existing plans or adopt new plans.
+The Compensation Committee considered its compensation policies and practices for all employees and concluded that any risks arising from such policies and practices are not reasonably likely to have a material adverse effect on the Company.
 The Compensation Committee does not use compensation consultants or peer groups.